cognitedata/reveal/documentation/docs/migration-guide.md

 - `@cognite/3d-viewer` supports local caching to reduce the time to load previously opened 3D models.
 Currently, this is not supported by `@cognite/reveal`, but the need for such functionality is reduced by adding streaming capabilities.
 - In `@cognite/3d-viewer` `Cognite3DViewer.addModel(...)` will always return a `Cognite3DModel`.
 In `@cognite/reveal` this function might also return a `CognitePointCloudModel`.
 To explicitly add a CAD model or point cloud model use `Cognite3DViewer.addCadModel(...)` or `Cognite3DViewer.addPointCloudModel(...)`
 - `Cognite3DViewer.loadCameraFromModel(...)`] has been added for loading camera settings from CDF when available.

+- Due to the way `@cognite/reveal` streams data, the `OnProgressData` is no longer exported, and the `addModel` function no longer accepts a `onProgress` parameter
+- If you were accessing the private property `_camera` in the past, you can do so now by using `viewer.getCamera()`